CAS-14/ar-website/permissions.md

 ### Teleportation Perms (Creative world only)

 - **Default Players**: You are able to use `/tpa` to request to teleport to a player, and `/tpahere` to request to teleport a player to you.
 You also have access to the warps system by using `/warp <warp>` and `/warps`.
-- **Creative Perms**: Players with higher permissions can use `/tpo` to teleport to a player instantly without sending a request.
+- **Creative Perms**: Players with higher permissions can use `/tpo` to teleport to a player instantly without sending a request (like the disabled `/tp`).
 This system should not be abused.
 You can also use `/sethome`, `/home`, `/homes`, `/delhome`, and `/movehome` to save and teleport between locations.
 You also have the ability to teleport to a random place with `/rtp`.